5 Ways to Fix Windows 10/11 Disk Usage 100%

 1. Disable the SysMain Service

-• Press Windows + R, type services.msc, and hit Enter.
+• Press Win + R, type services.msc, hit Enter.

 2. Perform a Disk Check (chkdsk)

-• Type: chkdsk.exe /f /r and press Enter.
+• Type chkdsk.exe /f /r and restart your system.

 4. Update Storage Drivers